 5. If the modeling organization has already revised the model or once the modeling organization has made the appropriate revisions within the Commission’s specified time frames, as verified by the Chair in consultation with at least three members of the Professional Team, the Chair shall call a special meeting or include an agenda item on the Commission’s next regularly scheduled meeting for the purpose of reviewing the revisions to the model needed in order for the model to comply with the standards.
 The Commission shall review the model as it deems necessary and may go into a closed session for a discussion of trade secrets.
 The Commission shall conduct a minimum of seven votes (one for each grouping of standards) with the option of any member being allowed to request a carve out of a specific standard or standards (without the requirement for a second to such motion).

-The basic process adopted in the Flood Standards Report of Activities regarding the “Process for Determining the Acceptability of a Computer Simulation Flood Loss Model” in VI.
+The basic process adopted in the Flood Standards Report of Activities regarding the “Process for Determining the Acceptability of a Computer Simulation Flood Model” in VI.
 Review by the Commission, A. General Review of a Model, B. Meeting to Determine Acceptability, C. Modeling Organization Presentation, and D. Acceptability and Notification, will be followed.

 The notification letter regarding the acceptability of the model shall be revised to acknowledge the type of differences discovered and the revisions from the original submission related to the previously acceptable model version.
 The new model version identification as assigned by the modeling organization shall be noted, and the revised model shall supersede the previously acceptable model.
 The acceptability of the revised model shall expire at the end of the current cycle as provided for in VI.
 Review by the Commission, K. Expiration of a Model Found Acceptable, unless additional differences are discovered prior to expiration.